 Speaking at the end of the training, one participant said:

 “This training has opened my eyes to the difficulties LGBTI asylum seekers face in their journeys.
 I will disseminate and share the knowledge attained at this training with colleagues.
 We hope to set up specific support for LGBTI refugees.”

 Participants identified possible areas for future projects and collaboration.
 These plans aim at addressing the needs of this invisible community in several countries.
-Therefore MRI will continue to share its experience and engage with LGBTI refugee groups internationally.
+Therefore Micro Rainbow will continue to share its experience and engage with LGBTI refugee groups internationally.